Israel expands ground assault into Gaza as fears rise over airstrikes near crowded hospitals

-KHAN YOUNIS, Gaza Strip (AP) — Israeli troops and armor pushed deeper into the northern Gaza Strip on Monday, reaching built-up areas as the U.N. and medical staff warned that airstrikes are hitting closer to hospitals, where tens of thousands of Palestinians have sought shelter alongside thousands of wounded.
+KHAN YOUNIS, Gaza Strip (AP) — Israeli troops and armor pushed deeper into northern and central Gaza on Monday, as the U.N. and medical staff warned that airstrikes are hitting closer to hospitals where tens of thousands of Palestinians have sought shelter alongside thousands of wounded.

-The increasing ground operations came a day after 33 trucks carrying food, medicine and other supplies entered Gaza from Egypt, the largest convoy of humanitarian aid since the war between Israel and Hamas began.
-Relief workers said Monday the assistance still fell far short of needs in Gaza, which has been under siege for weeks.
+Video obtained by the Associated Press showed an Israeli tank and bulldozer in central Gaza blocking the territory’s main north-south highway, which the Israeli military earlier told Palestinians to use to escape the expanding ground offensive.

+When asked whether forces had positioned on the road, Israeli military spokesman Rear Adm.
+Daniel Hagari said “we expanded our operations” but would not comment on specific deployments.

+The video shows a car approaching an earth barrier across the road, where a tank is parked behind a small building.
+The car stops and turns around.
+As it heads away, the tank appears to open fire, and an explosion engulfs the car.

+The journalist who was filming the scene from another car races away in terror, screaming, “Go back!
+Go back!” at an approaching ambulance and other vehicles.
+The Gaza Health Ministry later said three people were killed in the struck car.

-The Gaza Health Ministry said the death toll among Palestinians passed 8,000, mostly women and minors, as Israeli tanks and infantry pursued what Prime Minister Benjamin Netanyahu called a “second stage” in the war ignited by Hamas’ brutal Oct.
+The Israeli advances put their forces on both sides of Gaza City and the surrounding areas of northern Gaza, in what Prime Minister Benjamin Netanyahu called a “second stage” of the war ignited by Hamas’ brutal Oct.
 7 incursion.
+Casualties on both sides are expected to rise sharply as Israeli forces and Palestinian militants battle in dense residential areas.

+Hundreds of thousands of Palestinians remain in the north and would no longer be able to escape if the north-south highway is blocked.
+Around 117,000 displaced people are staying in hospitals in northern Gaza, alongside thousands of patients and staff, hoping they will be safe from strikes, according to U.N. figures.

+Most residents heeded Israel’s orders to flee to the southern part of the besieged territory, but many stayed in part because Israel has also bombarded targets in so-called safe zones.

+The death toll among Palestinians passed 8,000, mostly women and minors, the Gaza Health Ministry said.
 The toll is without precedent in decades of Israeli-Palestinian violence.
+More than 1.4 million people in Gaza have fled their homes.

-Over 1,400 people have died on the Israeli side, mainly civilians killed during the initial attack, also an unprecedented figure.
+Over 1,400 people have died on the Israeli side, mainly civilians killed during Hamas’ initial attack, also an unprecedented figure.

 Israeli forces appeared to be driving deeper into Gaza from the north.
 Video released Monday by the military showed armored vehicles moving among buildings and soldiers taking positions inside a house.

-The exact location was not known, but military footage Saturday had shown troops moving through empty sandy areas near Gaza’s northern border fence.
+Hagari said additional infantry, armored, engineering and artillery units had entered Gaza and the operations would continue to “expand and intensify,” though Israel has stopped short of calling its operations an all-out invasion.

-The military said Monday that overnight its troops had killed dozens of militants who attacked from inside buildings and tunnels, and that strikes had destroyed a building Hamas was using as a staging post.
+The military said Monday that overnight its troops had killed dozens of militants who attacked from inside buildings and tunnels.
 It said that in the last few days, it had struck more than 600 militant targets, including weapons depots and anti-tank missile launching positions.
 The reports of targeting could not be independently confirmed.

 Hamas’ military wing said its militants clashed with Israeli troops who entered the northwest Gaza Strip with small arms and anti-tank missiles.
 Palestinian militants have continued firing rockets into Israel, including toward its commercial hub, Tel Aviv.

-The break-ins were “a worrying sign that civil order is starting to break down,” said Thomas White, UNRWA’s Gaza director.
-“People are scared, frustrated and desperate.”

-UNRWA spokesperson Juliette Touma said the warehouses did not contain any fuel, which has been in critically short supply since Israel cut off all shipments.
-Israel says Hamas would use it for military purposes and that the militant group is hoarding large fuel stocks in the territory for itself.
-That claim couldn’t be independently verified.
+Also Sunday, the largest convoy of humanitarian aid yet — 33 trucks — entered southern Gaza from Egypt.
+Relief workers say the amount is still far less than what is needed in the territory, where the population of 2.3 million people has been running low on food, water, medicine and fuel after weeks under Israeli siege.

+On Saturday, crowds of people broke into four U.N. facilities and took food supplies in what the U.N called a sign that civil order was starting to break down amid increasing desperation.

 Israel’s siege has pushed Gaza’s infrastructure nearly to collapse.
 With no central power for weeks, hospitals are struggling to keep emergency generators running to operate incubators and other life-saving equipment.
-UNRWA is trying to keep water pumps and bakeries running.
+The U.N. agency for Palestinian refugees, known as UNRWA, has been trying to keep water pumps and bakeries running.
+Last week, U.N. officials said hunger was growing.

-President Joe Biden emphasized to Netanyahu in a call Sunday “the need to immediately and significantly” increase the entry of humanitarian aid, the U.S. said.
+The increase in aid trucks came after U.S. President Joe Biden emphasized to Netanyahu “the need to immediately and significantly” increase the entry of humanitarian aid, the U.S. said.

-Israeli authorities said they would soon let in more aid but did not specify how much.
-Elad Goren, the head of civil affairs at COGAT, the Israeli defense body responsible for Palestinian civilian affairs, also said Israel had opened two water lines in southern Gaza within the past week.
+Israel also opened two water lines in southern Gaza within the past week, according to the Israeli military body responsible for Palestinian civilian affairs.
 The Associated Press could not independently verify that either line was functioning.

+Communications were restored to most of Gaza’s 2.3 million people Sunday more than a day without phone and internet services.

 Meanwhile, crowded hospitals in northern Gaza came under growing threat.
-The U.N. said Monday that strikes hit near Gaza City’s Shifa and Al-Quds hospitals and the Indonesian hospital in northern Gaza in recent days.
+Strikes hit near Gaza City’s Shifa and Al Quds hospitals and the Indonesian hospital in northern Gaza in recent days, the U.N. and residents said Monday.

-All 10 hospitals still working in northern Gaza have received evacuation orders in recent days, the U.N.’s office for the coordination of humanitarian affairs said.
-Along with thousands of patients and staff, around 117,000 displaced people are staying in these facilities, it said.
+All 10 hospitals operating in northern Gaza have received evacuation orders in recent days, the U.N.’s office for the coordination of humanitarian affairs said.
+Staff have refused to leave, saying evacuation would mean death for patients on ventilators.

-Residents reported strikes near Shifa Hospital, the territory’s largest, where tens of thousands of civilians are sheltering.
+Tens of thousands of civilians are sheltering in Shifa Hospital, the territory’s largest.
 Israel accuses Hamas of having a secret command post beneath the hospital but has not provided much evidence.
 Hamas denies the allegations.

-Strikes hit within 50 meters (yards) of Al-Quds Hospital after it received two calls from Israeli authorities on Sunday ordering it to evacuate, the Palestinian Red Crescent rescue service said.
+Strikes hit within 50 meters (yards) of Al Quds Hospital after it received two calls from Israeli authorities on Sunday ordering it to evacuate, the Palestinian Red Crescent rescue service said.
 Some windows were blown out, and rooms were covered in debris.
-It said 14,000 people are sheltering there.
+It said 14,000 people are sheltering there

-Israel ordered Al-Quds Hospital to evacuate more than a week ago, but it and other medical facilities have refused, saying evacuation would mean death for patients on ventilators.

-“Under no circumstances, hospitals should be bombed,” the director general of the International Committee of the Red Cross, Robert Mardini, told CBS’ “Face the Nation.”

 The military escalation has increased domestic pressure on Israel’s government to secure the release of 239 hostages seized by Hamas fighters during the Oct.
 7 attack.